Kodkollektivet/documents/meetings/Meetings 2020/board_meeting_2020_11_24.md

 ### Opening of the meeting

 Start of the meeting at 17.10.
-Attendees: Ruslan, Oscar, Johan, Ali, Louise, Jordan, Marcus
+Attendees: Ruslan Abdulin, Oscar Johansson, Johan Dahl, Alireza Rajoul, Louise Jakobsson, Jordan Gorrell, Marcus Mueller

 ### Election of Secretary & Adjuster